Alzheimer's Training

 False

 Chemical and physical restraints can be used as a form of discipline.
-Activities for persons living with Alzheimer's disease do not have to have meaning or purpose.

 *